 Roman chamomile is a plant native to northwestern Europe and Northern Ireland.
 It has long been used in the treatment of insomnia, but most reports of its effectiveness are anecdotal.
 Though the essential oil hasn’t been studied in depth, some findings indicate it reduces stress and anxiety and promotes relaxation, so why not try it for insomnia?

 How to Use Essential Oils for Sleep

-To use these and other essential oils for sleep, release the scent into the air with a diffuser or gently rub a few drops onto pulse points on the body, like the back of your neck, center of your wrists, or soles of your feet.
+To use these and other essential oils for sleep, gently rub a few drops onto pulse points on the body, like the back of your neck, center of your wrists, or soles of your feet.
 Regularly use these essential oils as part of your bedtime routine, and you may finally enjoy the full nights of deep sleep you’ve been missing.

 If your beauty sleep is in need of a serious boost, we've got just the remedy: essential oils.
 Sure, they smell amazing, but their benefits go beyond their scents.
 These incredible concoctions provide an all-natural alternative to the average sleep supplement.
 Not only do essential oils with a sedative effect promote sleep, but they can also diminish anxiety, lower blood pressure, and relieve stress that builds up throughout the day.
 Apply them in a variety of ways: through a diffuser or rub on pulse points as discussed above.
 You may also add them to a cream for hydration of the skin as well.
 SLEEP WELL!